 Parents Need to Know

 Parents need to know that Between Shades of Gray is a story of horrific cruelty and violence for mature tweens and up.
 It's the story of 15-year-old Lina, her younger brother, and their mother, whom the Soviets deport from their Lithuanian home to a Siberian labor camp in 1941.
 Babies, children, the elderly, and even grieving parents die awful deaths, and many more suffer terribly as they struggle to survive.
 Families are torn apart.
 There's just enough telling detail here to drive home the climate of terror in which the deportees lived, without lingering on the gruesome details.
 The novel illuminates an often-overlooked chapter in history, drawing comparisons to the misery inflicted by the Nazi regime.
 It's a very worthwhile read, but parents may want to make themselves available to discuss the troubling questions the book raises.
 The book was adapted for a 2019 film with the title Ashes in the Snow.

 In the summer of 1941, 15-year-old Lina, her younger brother, and their mother are abruptly forced from their Lithuanian home by the Soviets and deported to a Siberian labor camp.
 Their father has already been arrested and sent to prison.
 The long train journey is horrifying, and there's little comfort upon arrival: Violence and death stalk the prisoners.
 Lina begins to build a friendship, and then a romance, with Andrius, a fellow prisoner.
 A talented artist, Lina records her experience in drawings, kept hidden from cruel guards, as she struggles to keep her faith in humanity and her hope for any future.

+This is a moving fictional story of extraordinary loss that nevertheless thrums with hope.
 Author Ruta Sepetys, the daughter of a Lithuanian refugee, based BETWEEN SHADES OF GRAY on the stories of survivors she met while researching the deportation of Lithuanians under Stalin.
-The result is a moving fictional story of extraordinary loss that nevertheless thrums with hope.
 Sepetys uses a light touch when describing the cruelty and violence suffered by Lina and her fellow travelers: These passages are brief and to the point, which make them all the more heartbreaking.

 The horrors Sepetys describes are staggering, but it's an effective and sensitive way to bring history to life.
 Readers will readily identify with Lina, who's abruptly ripped out of her comfortable life.
 It's impossible to read Between Shades of Gray and not think about how you'd cope in her situation.
 At the book's end, readers may want to learn more about what happened in the Baltics.